LiveDivulgador/Live-Divulgador/docs/INSTALLATION.md

 - [Docker](https://www.docker.com/products/docker-desktop)
 - [Docker-compose](https://docs.docker.com/compose/install/)

+Fill out the .env.example variables and rename it to .env

-Simply run `docker-compose up` to start the bot.
+Now run `docker-compose up` to start the bot.

 ## Development on your local machine